meker12/commerce-channels.en/help/channel-manager/connect-marketplace.md

 - From the [!DNL Walmart Developer Portal], verify that you copied the correct credentials for the production API key for [!UICONTROL Adobe Inc.]

 - Verify that the access configuration for the Walmart Adobe API key has the correct permissions.
-See [Walmart Prerequisites](overview.md#walmart-prerequisites).
+See [Walmart Prerequisites](walmart-prerequisites.md##generate-a-walmart-marketplace-api-key).

 - Confirm that the Walmart API service is available from the [Walmart API status page](https://developer.walmart.com/us/whats-new/new-api-status-information-now-available/){target="_blank"}.

-## Complete store setup

-After you connect a Commerce store to [!DNL Walmart Marketplace], you can complete store setup from the [!DNL Channel Manager Stores] view.

-To complete store setup:

-1. From the Admin, select **[!UICONTROL Marketing** > **Channel Manager**].

-   ![[!DNL Walmart Marketplace API key] configuration page](assets/connect-commerce-store-config.png)

-1. Open a connected sales channel by selecting the pencil icon in a store entry row.

-1. Begin sales channel operations.

-   - Add products from your Commerce Catalog to Channel Manager

-   - Publish products to Walmart using product matching

-   - View and manage inventory and pricing

-   - View and manage Walmart orders from the Commerce Admin